-As noted in my previous article, I’m covering the site of Zodiac Court and Zodiac House in a mini-series of four articles.
-The first of these took the story as far as the breakup of the Broad Green estate in the 1890s; here I discuss events at Broad Green House until its demolition in the 1960s; in the next article I’ll describe the construction of Zodiac Court and events up to the present day; and in the final article I’ll cover Chatfield House, which was split off from Broad Green House during the 1890s estate breakup, as well as the row of shops which was built on its site after the 1960s demolition.
+As noted in my previous article, I’m covering the site of Zodiac Court and Zodiac House in a mini-series of three articles.
+The first of these took the story as far as the breakup of the Broad Green estate in the 1890s; here I discuss events at Broad Green House until its demolition in the 1960s; and in the next article I’ll describe the construction of Zodiac Court and events up to the present day.

 1890s: Break-up of the Broad Green estate

 The Broad Green estate, which dated back to the early 19th century, consisted of an extensive house surrounded by even more extensive grounds.
 At its peak, it stretched from the modern-day Chatfield Road up to Sumner Road, bounded on the east and west by London Road and Handcroft Road, respectively.
 Its final occupants were Charles and Mary Chatfield, who moved in during 1856.
 Charles died in 1876, and Mary in 1891.

 Up to this point, the estate had survived largely intact.
 A portion at the north end had been carved off for housing development in the 1840s, but otherwise the grounds remained unaffected by the increasing development which took place along London Road during the nineteenth century.
 Mary’s death, however, proved to be a turning point.

 In December 1891, Broad Green House and its grounds were offered at auction as a single lot, but failed to sell.
 However, the next morning they were bought in a private transaction by John Pelton, a grocer with premises on the High Street.
 Later the same day, John accepted an offer from Sydney Edridge for £500 cash in return for transferring his contract with the seller to Sydney and his investment partners, Walter Hooker and William Fenn.